ja-das-ist-pb/aftermath/README.md

 **aftermath**

-"aftermath" is a mathematical Python model, made by Zhong-Zheng senioe high school students
+"aftermath" is a mathematical Python model, made by Zhong-Zheng senior high school students

 why do I suggest u to use the this model instead of using "math" model in python?